Loginistaken/eLECTRON-tunneL-DATA/rust_on_wheels_pyth-and-rs.md

         with open(OUTPUT_FILE, "wb") as f:
             chunk_count = 0
             while True:

+            Educational/research only — do not use maliciously This project is independent and not affiliated with Mozilla or the Rust programming language.

                 data = conn.recv(2)  # 16-bit chunk
                 if not data:
                     break